 Goldman's Deli

-6929 N. Hayden Road, Scottsdale Goldman's Deli was founded in 2000 and has Chicago roots.
+6929 N. Hayden Road, Suite C2, Scottsdale Goldman's Deli was founded in 2000 and has Chicago roots.
 The cafe-style restaurant has a robust assortment of Jewish classics such as brisket and matzo ball soup as well as high-quality baked goods.
-The Chicago flavor is on display with their Chicago-style hot dogs which make for a great lunch option.
-Try a tasty hot brisket sandwich for $15.99 or upgrade to an extra lean cut for $2 more.
-Dessert highlights include chocolate or cranberry almond slices of crunchy Mandel bread and noodle kugel, a sweet noodle casserole dish with cinnamon and apples.
-Catering trays are also available for the holidays piled high with fish, breakfast lox, salad or meat.
-The deli asks for two days' notice for tray orders.
+Tastes of the Windy CIty are on display with their Chicago-style hot dogs, which make for a great lunch option.
+Try a tasty hot brisket sandwich for $16.99 or upgrade to an extra lean cut for $2 more.
+Dessert highlights include chocolate or cranberry almond slices of crunchy mandel bread and noodle kugel, a sweet noodle casserole dish with cinnamon and apples.

 NY Bagels 'N Bialys' onion bialy with whipped butter (left) and classic yellow egg bagel with plain cream cheese (right) are made fresh .